tatitati/HTTP_AKKA_project/README.md

 # Todo:

 ### with Docker:
-- [ ] add redis in container
+- [ ] add redis in container (this will define better the environment, versions...)
-- [ ] Manage to switch database-container when running tests
+- [ ] Manage to switch database-container when running tests (this will define better the environment, versions...)

 ### Fix:
 - [ ] updateCallbackUrl() is used in Third.
 It should belong to thirdadpp.